GNU ld's output section layout is determined by a linker script,

 Program headers propagation

-After orphan section placement, if the PHDRS
+After orphan section placement, if the PHDRS command is

 specified, lld will propagate program headers to output sections that do

-not specify :phdr
+not specify :phdr.

 Case study